 Given the amazing twists, turns and double crosses Leighton describes in his book it has all the makings of a real winner - even if the end result was(is) still Black Friday.
 Even more intriguing?

 "According to Leighton 'rumours persist that Daniel Tzvektoff may have managed to hide away some of the money he earned as neither the Intabill liquidator, nor the Department of Justice have found any evidence of the alleged missing millions.’"

-Read the full preview of Leighton's book here.
+Read the full preview of Leighton's book at The Daily Mail.